Magnotec1/obelisk-launcher/README.md

 > [!CAUTION]
-> Development has been assisted by AI.
+> Made while assisted by AI for repetitive tasks..
+I know this is a dealbreaker for a lot of people.

 > [!WARNING]
 > In development, so expect the possibility of data loss.